 This post is also available in: Español

-This year is almost over and have been thinking which would be a good cocktail to end the year and welcome the new.
+This year is almost over and have been thinking about a Kumquat Martini a nice cocktail to end the year and welcome the new.
 Kumquats are now in season and have a sweet and tangy flavor that goes well with martinis.
 But know you must be wondering what is a kumquat, this is a small fruit that originated in China and has been grown in Europe, California and Florida.
 This small fruit is sweet and tart unlike the orange you can eat kumquats whole since its skin is sweet and has a floral flavor.
 You can use kumquats for sauces, jellies, marmalade, to make desserts, salads, sweet and savory dishes and cocktails, so let’s stir some kumquat martinis for New Year’s!

 For the Kumquat Preserve: